Pelargonium, geranium : planting and growing

 How to keep geraniums over winter?

-Pelargoniums or geraniums can continue to flower throughout winter if kept between 7 and 10°C in a bright room.
-To learn all about overwintering them, see our advice sheet: Successful overwintering of Pelargoniums (balcony geraniums)
+Pelargoniums or geraniums can continue to flower all winter if kept between 7 and 10°C in a bright room.
+For all you need to know about their overwintering, see our advice sheet: Successful overwintering of Pelargoniums (balcony geraniums)

 Pelargonium is susceptible to certain diseases and pests.

-Cold and excess water can cause grey rot (botrytis) of the roots and stem base (black foot).
-Zonal Pelargoniums are susceptible to rust.
-In both cases, burn affected leaves and treat, if there is still time, with Bordeaux mixture.
+Cold and excess water can cause grey rot (Botrytis) of the roots and of the base of the stems (blackleg).
+Pelargonium zonales are susceptible to rust.
+In both cases, burn affected leaves and treat if there is still time with Bordeaux mixture.

-Against whiteflies (aleurodes), hose foliage and keep slugs at bay naturally using our advice.
+Against whiteflies (aleurodes), hose the foliage and keep slugs away naturally with our advice.

-Its stems can also be attacked by the green caterpillar of a small brown moth called “pelargonium bronze”, which can quickly kill the plant.
-Cut off all affected stems.
+Its stems can also be prey to the green caterpillar of a small brown moth called “geranium bronze”, which can rapidly kill the plant.
+Cut all affected stems.

-Also watch out for aphids, which can invade it: shower plants with soapy water to dislodge them.
+Beware also of aphids which can invade it: hose plants with soapy water to dislodge them.

 Multiplication

-Pelargonium or geranium is easily multiplied by propagation by cuttings.
-Cuttings taken at the end of summer will flower the following spring.
+Pelargonium or geranium is easily propagated by propagation by cuttings.
+Cuttings taken in late summer will flower as early as the following spring.

-When and how to take a geranium cutting?
+When and how to take a cutting from geranium?

 In July–August, choose a healthy pelargonium and take several cuttings.

-• With pruning shear, cut a stem without flowers about 10 cm long, below a node
+• Cut a non-flowering stem about 10 cm long with pruning shear, just below a node

 • Remove all lower leaves, leaving only two upper leaves